software-gardening/almanack/src/almanac/garden-lattice/garden-lattice.md

 > "To plant a garden is to believe in tomorrow."
 > \- Audrey Hepburn

+We enter the book through a garden lattice, an echo and forward reverberation of people who cultivate software.
+The garden lattice is a celebration of our individual vibrancy and connection to the world around us.
+"Here you will give your gifts and meet your responsibilities." {cite:p}`kimmerer_braiding_2013` It also is a place to view our collective fates; as we grow an understanding emerges that we must commit ourselves toward a sustainable future through tending the garden.
+This sustainability is undeniably coupled to our natural relationships, persisted even in the software realm.

 Early roots from Ada Lovelace's work on an analytical engine algorithm in 1842 provide a glimpse of the natural world's influence on software development: "… the Analytical Engine weaves algebraical patterns just as the Jacquard-loom weaves flowers and leaves." {cite:p}`fuegi_lovelace_2003`
 Many years later, software development remains an effort of intertwining beauty and function to enhance well-being through a growing system, or lattice, of interconnected parts built upon layers of personal and technical advances.